pauloeduardods/backup-linux/README.md

 # Backup

-Backup your linux desktop or server (read recommendations to server) using this shell script.
+Backup your linux desktop or server (read recommendations for server) using this shell script.

 ## Getting Started